 Wednesday 28th August 2019

 Recently I have made a habit of saying yes to everything.
 Can we fumigate a ship in Aberdeen?
 Yes.
 Can we gas aeroplanes?
 Yes.
 Can we help save money on import management?
 Yes.
 Can we do void clearances… errr, yeeeesss?

-Relentless positivity and full acceptance of opportunity has worked well so far.
+Relentless positivity and full acceptance of opportunity have worked well so far.
 Everyone in the team pushes themselves to develop and learn new skills to make that ‘yes’ a reality.
-So, when the British Pest Control Association got in touch to ask if I could run a training course in Rwanda of course my answer was….
+So, when the British Pest Control Association got in touch to ask if I could run a training course in Rwanda, of course, my answer was….